chafiullah/wacheseh/readme.md

 # Version 2025.04.23
 In this version we added the **name** as a unique entry for the **student_infos** table.
 Added the student delete option, from the all student list where users with proper authorization cal delete students.

+# Version 2025.04.25
+In this version we completed the report card bulk generation.